FIBA Asia Cup: Beginnings: Philippines/Japan dominance

 The Asian Basketball Confederation (ABC) Championship was inaugurated in Manila in 1960.
 The championship was held to find Asia's best team and for qualification to the World Championship and the Olympics.
-On the next four tournaments, the Philippines won 3 with the Japanese beating the Filipinos on 1965.
-Korea, Japan and the Philippines split the next 3 championships until China debuted on 1975 at Bangkok with the championship, where they have dominated for 40 years.
+On the next four tournaments, the Philippines won 3 with the Japanese beating the Filipinos in 1965.
+Korea, Japan and the Philippines split the next 3 championships until China debuted in 1975 at Bangkok with the championship, where they have dominated for 40 years.

 Chinese dominance

-Right after the Philippines had started sending amateur players when the Philippine Basketball Association was establish in 1975 as the first professional basketball in Asia and refused to lend the country's best players, China emerged as the new dominant country in Asian basketball.
+Right after the Philippines had started sending amateur players when the Philippine Basketball Association was established in 1975 as the first professional basketball league in Asia and therefore not allowed to lend the country's best players, China emerged as the new dominant country in Asian basketball.

 From 1975 to 2007, there were only two instances where China did not win the championship.
 In 1985, the Philippines defeated a full-strength Chinese team, which were by then five-time defending champions, in the championship round.
 The Chinese then won every game in the championship until 1997, where they to lost to South Korea in the semi-finals where they complained about the climate in Riyadh.
 The Koreans beat the Japanese in the final, but the Chinese would then start a championship streak of four tournaments, led by Yao Ming.